-Please note: To continue to receive financial aid, students must reapply each year by completing a new FAFSA and institutional financial aid application.
-The links to the FAFSA and application are located on My.iliff's site (https://my.iliff.edu).
+Please note: To continue to receive financial aid, students must reapply each year by completing a new FAFSA.
+The link to the FAFSA is located on My.iliff's site (https://my.iliff.edu).
 You may be required to submit additional information for supporting documentation, such as IRS 1040 forms.
 Students applying for federal financial aid must complete and sign a Statement of Educational Purpose/Certification Statement on Refunds and Default, Selective Service Registration Compliance and updated information.